LDAR-Sim/LDAR_Sim/LDAR-Sim_inputs.md

 **Default input:** N/A

 **Description:** A list of years used for scheduling.
 Methods can only be deployed during these years.
 For example, [2017,2018] indictates methods can only be deployed in 2017 and 2018.
+If not defined, LDARSim aussmes methods can be depolyed every year.

-**Notes on acquisition:**
+**Notes on acquisition:** N/A

 **Notes of caution:** Only mobile methods can use this functionality.